 This is originally called Baked Macaroni but since most types of pastas can be used (fusilli, penne, rigatoni, radiatore, rottini, etc.) so I decided to call it 'baked pasta'.
 I used rigatoni in the picture above.
 The sauce is quite "Filipinized", i.e., it's sweetish and has hotdogs!
 You can add or substitute ham for the hotdogs.
-It's delicious and is a favourite of my son.
-It can be used as a spaghetti sauce as well although it's best to reduce the water to 1 cup.
+It's delicious and is a favourite of my kids.
+It can be used as a spaghetti sauce as well although it's best to reduce the water or thicken it with breadcrumbs towards the end.

 500 gm pasta shapes (penne, rigatoni, macaroni, fussilli, etc.)